 Specify environment variables for SSH and local terminal

-:warning: Core Helper is required for setting environment variables
+:warning: Codinn Store or Setapp version of Core Shell / Tunnel is required for setting environment variables

 Use Advanced preferences to manage general environment variables for SSH and local terminal to use.